• Skip to primary navigation

 • Stock cube – I like the flavour of a vegetable stock cube, but you can use a chicken stock cube if you prefer.
 The stock cube should be dissolved in 2 cups of boiling water.

-• Wholegrain mustard – to give a slight tang.
-You can substitute this with Dijon mustard if you prefer, but I like the way the wholegrain mustard seeds coat the cabbage.
+• Wholegrain mustard - gives a slight tang and I like how the wholegrain mustard seeds coat the cabbage.
+You can substitute this with Dijon mustard.

 • Apple sauce or apple puree – for a hint of sweetness.